 Short-Term Gain Vs. Long-Term Value

 Dedicated offshore development teams aren’t the same as outsourced software houses.
 In the latter, developers work simultaneously for a number of different clients.
 With dedicated offshoring, engineers are hand-picked to your specific requirements.
 An integrated development team is 100% focused on the company’s vision and engaged with the product and success of the business.
 The level of talent is so important because it’s about long-term value, collaboration, and cultural alignment and not strictly cost optimization and speed of delivery.

 For short-term, project-based requirements, outsourced development can be a great go-to.
 However, for the business resilience and transformation that many are craving in the current climate, the case for the long-term value is what to invest in with a fully integrated team provides.

 Rehabilitation: Dipping Toes Into Global Talent Pools

-One of the main tasks for ITDMs on the road to recovery is presenting the compelling business case outlining that this way of building development teams gives their respective organizations access to untapped pools of highly skilled engineers without the premises prices facing firms in cities such as London or Paris.
+One of the main tasks for ITDMs on the road to recovery is presenting a compelling business case outlining that this way of building development teams gives their respective organizations access to untapped pools of highly skilled engineers without the premises prices facing firms in cities such as London or Paris.
 Also, these engineers should be fully committed to the business as a whole, acting as an authentic augmentation of the team at HQ.

 Let’s play a quick thought experiment.
-Imagine you and your competitors all have their offices in western European cities, but you also have a highly talented and rapidly scalable team in an offshore location.
+Imagine you and your competitors all have offices in western European cities, but you also have a highly talented and rapidly scalable team in an offshore location.
 It’s a strategic asset: You have access to talent that they can’t find at home.
 You have the power to grow, but they don’t.
 You can build in several months a team that would take your rivals 12-18 months with locally sourced engineers.